OpenRiskNet/workshop/OntologyWorkshop/browsing.md

 ## Excersize 1: browsing the ontology with BioPortal

-## Excersize 2: browing literature with eNanoMapper ontology terms

-## Excersize 3: browsing nanosafety data with the eNanoMapper data platform
+## Excersize 2: browsing nanosafety data with the eNanoMapper data platform

 ---